|

 critters, and serve up some crab cakes.

-Show those bastards that Ariel knows how
+Show them that Ariel knows how

 to do the underwater electric slide.
 Boogie